A Linear Temporal Logic of Frequencies on Series of Events: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we introduced $\PL$, a novel logical system designed to reason \emph{naturally} about phenomena and experiments occurring within finite series.
-While the literature offers various temporal and counting probabilistic logics, our approach is, to the best of our knowledge, original in its ability to explicitly formalize the relationship between observed frequencies and target theoretical distributions within a single temporal structure.
+In this paper, we introduced $\PL$, a novel logical system designed to reason about properties of finite series of experiments.
+To the best of our knowledge, while the literature offers various temporal and counting probabilistic logics, our approach is original in its ability to explicitly formalize the relationship between observed frequencies and target theoretical distributions within a single temporal structure.
 Additionally, the framework maintains the advantage of an extremely simple and natural formalization, even while capturing the sophisticated properties inherent in finite series of events.
-By shifting the counting perspective toward a ``dynamic'' evaluation of frequencies, this logic provides a straightforward and direct tool for expressing and studying the properties of complex systems as they change over time.
-In particular, through the introduction of five key counting modalities ($\wbox$, $\bbox$, $\bstar$, $\wnext$, and $\sat$) our logic provides the expressive power to count event occurrences, check the compatibility of an observation with a desired frequency, express the probability of ending with a desired frequency, and calculate the probability of specific future outcomes based on realized data and assumptions about the target theoretical distributions.
-In the paper, we have investigated the basic properties of these operators, and we have used them to formalize and solve five natural problems regarding the comparison between actual frequencies and ideal ones.
+By shifting the counting perspective toward a ``dynamic'' evaluation of frequencies (i.e. evaluating them while they evolve), this logic provides a straightforward tool for expressing and studying the properties of complex systems as they change over time.
+Concretely, through the introduction of five new counting modalities ($\wbox$, $\bbox$, $\sat$, $\wnext$, and $\bstar$), our logic achieves the expressive power to check and compare different temporal objects directly inside its formal language.
+It can formalize the frequencies of outcomes; the compatibility of partial frequencies with a target global frequency; the lowest attainable frequency of the argument formula at the conclusion of a series; the probability of specific future outcomes based on realized data and theoretical distributions; and the probability that a formula is satisfied at a given moment, assuming a baseline distribution.
+In the paper, we investigate the basic properties of these operators and use them to formalize and solve several problems regarding the comparison between actual and ideal frequencies.
+Beyond the properties formalized by the individual modalities, their interplay allows us to characterize both the possibility and the probability of ultimately attaining a target global frequency from an experimental partial one.

-Since the operators introduced here are entirely new, several research directions remain open.
-On the formal side, our modalities seem to give rise to non-standard notions of validity whose study and the investigation of the corresponding complexity deserve further attention, while a branching time version is already being investigated~\cite{Buda}.
-Moreover, the development of a sound and complete proof system and exploration of meta-theoretical results are left for future work.
-On the applied side, we are currently investigating concrete applications of $\PL$ for bias mitigation in machine learning classifiers (see~\cite{Buda}).